projectcaluma/caluma/docs/graphql.md

 # GraphQL

-As noteds before, Caluma uses a GraphQL API for communication between frontends, other services, and the Caluma service itself.
+As noted before, Caluma uses a GraphQL API for communication between frontends, other services, and the Caluma service itself.

 The easiest way to get to know Caluma's data